ptschneider/my-docker-registry/README.md

   then: systemctl restart docker

-also add:
+If you might encounter DRM-encumbered images from vendors in your world (an uncommon problem); such layers will not be replicated by-default (silently), then also add:
     { "allow-nondistributable-artifacts": ["myregistrydomain.com:5000"] }

-    if you might encounter DRM-encumbered images from vendors in your world (an uncommon problem); such layers will not be replicated by-default (silently)

 ## Use Local Registry